Colorado: Mountains

 To the west of the Great Plains of Colorado rises the eastern slope of the Rocky Mountains.
-Notable peaks of the Rocky Mountains include Longs Peak, Mount Evans, Pikes Peak, and the Spanish Peaks near Walsenburg, in southern Colorado.
+Notable peaks of the Rocky Mountains include Longs Peak, Mount Blue Sky, Pikes Peak, and the Spanish Peaks near Walsenburg, in southern Colorado.
 This area drains to the east and the southeast, ultimately either via the Mississippi River or the Rio Grande into the Gulf of Mexico.

-The Rocky Mountains within Colorado contain 53 true peaks with a total of 58 that are 14000 ft or higher in elevation above sea level, known as fourteeners.
+The Rocky Mountains within Colorado contain 53 true peaks and 58 named peaks that are 14000 ft or higher in elevation above sea level, known as fourteeners.
 These mountains are largely covered with trees such as conifers and aspens up to the tree line, at an elevation of about 12000 ft in southern Colorado to about 10500 ft in northern Colorado.
 Above this tree line, only alpine vegetation grows.
-Only small parts of the Colorado Rockies are snow-covered year-round.

 Much of the alpine snow melts by mid-August except for a few snow-capped peaks and a few small glaciers.
 The Colorado Mineral Belt, stretching from the San Juan Mountains in the southwest to Boulder and Central City on the front range, contains most of the historic gold- and silver-mining districts of Colorado.
-Mount Elbert is the highest summit of the Rocky Mountains.
 The 30 highest major summits of the Rocky Mountains of North America are all within the state.

 The summit of Mount Elbert at 4400.58 m elevation in Lake County is the highest point in Colorado and the Rocky Mountains of North America.
 Colorado is the only U.S. state that lies entirely above 1,000 meters elevation.
 The point where the Arikaree River flows out of Yuma County, Colorado, and into Cheyenne County, Kansas, is the lowest in Colorado at 1011 m elevation.
 This point, which is the highest low elevation point of any state, is higher than the high elevation points of 18 states and the District of Columbia.

 Continental Divide

 The Continental Divide of the Americas extends along the crest of the Rocky Mountains.
 The area of Colorado to the west of the Continental Divide is called the Western Slope of Colorado.
-West of the Continental Divide, water flows to the southwest via the Colorado River and the Green River into the Gulf of California.
+West of the Continental Divide, water flows to the southwest via the Colorado River and the Green River towards the Gulf of California.

 Within the interior of the Rocky Mountains are several large parks which are high broad basins.
 In the north, on the east side of the Continental Divide is the North Park of Colorado.
 The North Park is drained by the North Platte River, which flows north into Wyoming and Nebraska.
 Just to the south of North Park, but on the western side of the Continental Divide, is the Middle Park of Colorado, which is drained by the Colorado River.
 The South Park of Colorado is the region of the headwaters of the South Platte River.